edsu/diary/README.md

 ---

+## 7/9/2023

+Life in *Samos* has taken quite an intriguing turn.
+The past few days were so gripped by *fever* that I struggled to stand, let alone meet my duties as a budding *conchologist*.
+My friends *Rous* and *Inglis*, understandably, have shown a streak of *avoidance*.
+Their *resilience* is inspiring, no doubt, but their unwillingness to enter *quarrel*s is a trait I wish I could *subtract* out of myself.
+Studying the *morphology* of the shells does help distract me during the worst bouts of illness.

+Meanwhile, the *Crawleys* have found themselves in an unpleasant situation, practically in *exile* at a *kloster*.
+It seems they were caught in a distasteful act during last week's *fatted* calf feast, too severe to be brushed aside by our genteel community.
+The *humpbacked* priest was appalled and his word carries significant weight here.

+Interestingly, the constant chaos and fray has loosened something within me.
+Like sheaths of an *Aetna* flower, sequestered for too long, now eager to break free. *Shee*, the peculiar woman from the west, was right when she said, "One's true mettle emerges not in comfort but adversity."
+I find myself ruminating upon her words quite often these days.

 ## 7/7/2023

 Once again I overslept this morning, attributable to the *rumble* of disturbances engendered in my dreams, courtesy of the ever-*creaking* timbers of this ancient abode.
 It was an unmistakable symphony, heralding the onset of yet another day in *Nottingham*, where the paradoxical dance between the archaic and the futuristic persists tirelessly.
 As a *correspondent* for the local times, I've taken it upon my dutiful yet *workmanlike* shoulders to dissect this peculiar dance, examining with *practic* and *fastidiously* chosen words, the uncanny harmony of this city.
 My *bunions* throbbed this morning.
 Their insistent throbbing, much like the unabating *rumble* of this city, constantly *steals* my concentration.
 As I looked out of the window, getting ready to start my day, I noticed my neighbours, the *Harigalds*. *Espousing* a near-indomitable spirit, they were off to their daily grazing.
 With the inexplicable '*Gcorg*' sign (a moniker none could decipher) mounted on their gate, they seemed to me, much like *Nottingham*, a combination of the conceivable and the *impossibles*.
 Meanwhile, somewhere in the city, the *choosers* were convening, ready to cast their insistence on a world *vaster* than our comprehensible reality - their vision of the new '*Tsaohokow*'.